btrplace/sandbox/README.md

 - binaries are directly available on github
 - bug fixes
 - update dependencies
+- support for the 'online' and the 'offline' constraints

 ### 18 sep.
 2012 - 1.1 ###
 - a 'pin' feature to lock then save a sandbox